Jayman2000/jasons-nixos-config/README.md

 ### 3. Install NixOS

 Follow NixOS’s Installation Instructions (there’re in the NixOS Manual).
-Each section in that manual is given a number like 1, 2.2 or 2.2.1.
-Bellow is a list of section numbers and any additional notes that I have for them:
+Each section in that manual is given a name like “Installation”, “Obtaining NixOS” or “Installing NixOS”.
+Bellow is a list of section names and any additional notes that I have for them:

-- (1)
+- Obtaining NixOS:

 	- Download the minimal ISO image.
 Also download its SHA-256 file. **Make sure that you download an image for the correct version of NixOS** (the